objcio/articles/2014-08-02-dependency-injection.md

 ### Extract and Override Call

-Because Extract and Override Call is so simple and powerful, you may be tempted to use it everywhere.
+Because extract and override call is so simple and powerful, you may be tempted to use it everywhere.
 But because it requires test-specific subclasses, it's easy for tests to become fragile.

 That said, it's effective with legacy code, especially when you don't want to change all the calling points.